mikaem/SISC-Legendre-to-Chebyshev/README.md

   * python - A short, vectorized Python implementation
   * C - An efficient C implementation
   * cython - Wrapping of the fast C code using cython
-  * ctypes - Wrapping of the fast C code using ctypes
   * Multiprec - Multiprecision implementations of a direct method using both Python and C++.
 The multiprecision methods are only used for verification.

 In addition there is